githubtraining/training-manual/book/managers/02_getting_started.md

 Projects allow you to visualize your work with Kanban style boards.
 Projects can be created at the repository or organization level.
 #### Wiki
 Wikis in GitHub can be used to communicate project details, display user documentation, or almost anything your heart desires.
 And of course, GitHub helps you keep track of the edits to your Wiki!
-#### Pulse
+#### Pulse & Graphs
 Pulse is your project's dash board.
 It contains information on the work that has been completed and the work in progress.
-#### Graphs
 Graphs provide a more granular view into the repository activity, including who has contributed, when the work is being done, and who has forked the repository.
 #### README.md
 The README.md is a special file that we recommend all repositories contain.
 GitHub looks for this file and helpfully displays it below the repository.
 The README should explain the project and point readers to helpful information within the project.
 #### CONTRIBUTING.md